-Alicia is an early childhood professional and has extensive experience as a teacher, mentor, professional learning and development officer.
+Alicia is President of the Down Syndrome ACT Committee.
+She is an early childhood professional and has extensive experience as a teacher, mentor, professional learning and development officer.
 She is committed to progressing the aspirations and interests of people with Down syndrome.
 She has a son with Down syndrome.

-Katrina’s professional skills include finance, project management, governance and strategy.
+Katrina is Chair of Down Syndrome Victoria.
+Katrina’s professional skills include finance, project management, governance, and strategy.
 Katrina’s uncle has Down syndrome and she grew up with a strong sense of advocacy for people living with disability and the challenges they face.

 Dr Rebecca Kelly

-Rebecca is an environmental scientist with degrees in mathematics and economics.
-Following a career as an academic, she started her own research and consulting company isNRM Pty Ltd in 2008.
-She is a Graduate of the Australian Institute of Company Directors, a current Committee member and past President of Down Syndrome Tasmania, and previous Director of St Giles (a disability service provider).
+Rebecca is Chair of the Down Syndrome Tasmania Committee.
+She is an environmental scientist with degrees in mathematics and economics.
+Following a career as an academic, Rebecca started her own research and consulting company isNRM Pty Ltd in 2008.
+She is a Graduate of the Australian Institute of Company Directors, a current Committee member and past President of Down Syndrome Tasmania, and a previous Director of St Giles (a disability service provider).
 Rebecca has a son with Down syndrome.